cyberbotics/webots/docs/guide/the-scene-tree.md

 For text fields, changes are applied by pressing the <kbd>enter</kbd> key.
 This is the same for numeric fields, but the up and down arrow keys can also be used to adjust values up and down, with changes immediately applied.
 For checkboxes, values are changed using the `Space` bar.
-Applied changes are immediately reflected in the 3D window.
 The following buttons are available in the field editor section:

 %figure "Webots node editor"